vd-dev05/docs-flutter-/optimization_summary.md

 6. **Backward Compatibility**: Maintained backward compatibility where needed (e.g., keeping `CustomButton` as a deprecated wrapper around `AppButton`).

+7. **Refactored LoginDialog**: Completely refactored the LoginDialog to use our reusable components, reducing code by over 60% while maintaining the same functionality and appearance.

 ## Documentation Improvements

 We created comprehensive documentation to support the optimization work:

-1. **Reusable Components Guide**: Detailed documentation of all reusable components, including properties, examples, and best practices.
+1. **Design System Documentation**: Detailed documentation of all reusable components, including properties, examples, and best practices in the `design_system.md` file.

 2. **Optimization Summary**: This document, summarizing the optimization work done.

 3. **Code Comments**: Added detailed comments to all component implementations, explaining their purpose and usage.

+4. **Component API Documentation**: Added comprehensive JSDoc-style comments to all component properties and methods.

 ## Future Recommendations